How to Know If Your Pool Salt Cell Is Bad - 7 Warning Signs

 Load Testing

-Pool professionals can perform load testing using specialized equipment that measures the cell's ability to maintain voltage under different electrical loads.
+Pool professionals can perform load testing using specialized equipment that measures the cell's current output and internal resistance characteristics.
 This test reveals internal resistance problems not visible during basic amp draw testing.

 Conductivity Testing